data-skeptic/careers-blog/graphs/2024/graph_query_langauges.md

 To add a node in Gremlin, we use `g.addV()`.
 We add the `.property()` method to add properties of the node.

-For instance, the code below adds a person node, with whose first name is Diana.
+For instance, the code below adds a person node, whose first name is Diana.

 ```